 On 19 August 1822, Junius made a down payment on 150 acres three miles from Bel Air in rural Harford County.
 Exactly what brought Junius to consider Harford County as a country retreat for his new family in the first place is not known.
 However, two of his father's cousins lived in Baltimore and had married women from Harford County.
 Whatever brought Junius here; there is little doubt that the beauty and serenity of the area appealed to his love of the natural world and his desire for a retreat from the turmoil of the theatrical world.

-If you would like to work for the Booth Research Center,
+If you would like to work for the Booth Room Committee,

-please contact or visit Mary Cardwell on a Wednesdays
+please contact or visit Mary Cardwell on a Wednesday

 between 9 AM and 1 PM at the Historical Society,